 - The Australian version, obviously named Top Gear Australia.
 Sadly canceled in September 2011, but not before crossing over with the UK crew in 2010 during the show's 3rd season (an abridged version of the episode was shown in the UK during Series 16).

 - An American version, airing on the History Channel, it now has its own page.
-One of the hosts, rallycar driver Tanner Faust, appeared in Series 22 of the British version.
-Sadly, it was cancelled in June 2016 after six seasons, but in March 2017, the BBC announced that it would resume production under the name Top Gear America, presented by actor William Fitchner, drag racer Antron Brown, and motoring journalist Tom Ford.
+One of the hosts, rally car driver Tanner Faust, appeared in Series 22 of the British version.
+It ended in June 2016 after six seasons, but in March 2017, the BBC announced that it would resume production under the name Top Gear America, presented by actor William Fitchner, drag racer Antron Brown, and motoring journalist Tom Ford.
 (And The Stig.)